StiviiK/oidc-forward-auth/README.md

-# OIDC Forward Auth for Traefik (v2+)
+# OIDC ForwardAuth for Traefik
-An OIDC compliant traefik forward auth handler which follows the lifecycle of the token, also supports refreshing of tokens (WIP).
+An OIDC compliant traefik forwardauth handler which follows the lifecycle of the token, also supports refreshing of tokens (WIP).
 Supports all OIDC compliant Identity Solutions, e.g. KeyCloak, GitHub, Google, ...
+Code was also built with the Idea to be as simple and minimal as possible.

 # Configuration
 Configuration is currently only via environmnet variables supported: